pydicom/pynetdicom/docs/tutorials/create_scu.rst

 ----------

-You might be interested in the :doc:`SCU examples<../examples/index>` available in the documentation, as well as the full `applications <https://github.com/pydicom/pynetdicom/tree/master/pynetdicom/apps>`_ that come with *pynetdicom*.
+You might be interested in the :doc:`SCU examples<../examples/index>` available in the documentation, as well as the `applications <https://github.com/pydicom/pynetdicom/tree/master/pynetdicom/apps>`_ that come with *pynetdicom*.
 You may also want to check out the tutorial on :doc:`creating a basic Storage SCP<create_scp>`.